Arizona special election features Debbie Lesko, Hiral Tipirneni: What to know about the race

 Republican Debbie Lesko, a former state lawmaker, is facing off with Democrat Dr. Hiral Tipirneni, a cancer research advocate, to represent the district.
 The seat was left empty after Rep. Trent Franks, a Republican, resigned in disgrace on Dec.
 8, 2017, following reports of sexual misconduct.
 Franks reportedly discussed surrogacy issues with female aides.

-Ahead of the special election, to be held on April 24, here’s what you need to know about the candidates and the district.
+Ahead of today's special election, here’s what you need to know about the candidates and the district.

 Debbie Lesko, Republican